 We need to have mapped out the practical steps it will take, with realistic expectations in terms of timing and outcomes.

 A realistic project plan is the backbone of any project.
 To ensure successful delivery, the plan must represent all other elements – pressure for change, a shared vision, and the capacity to deliver the strategy.
 In addition, the plan maps the cadence of events and resource requirements during each stage.
 Finally, the work plan should be flexible enough to adjust as project components shift during implementation.
 For example, the plan should consider the loss of a champion or critical executive sponsor.

 A realistic project plan should accurately reflect all other elements.

 Pressure for Change

 The project plan should balance the need to see change with a realistic way of achieving that change.
-During the project, there will be moments where that pressure will be critical.
+There will be moments where that pressure will be critical during the project.
 Often, during the heaviest, most labor-intensive parts of the project – a reminder of Executive support helps drive end-users to overcome their anxiety.

 The vision should heavily drive the plan.
 A continuous focus on scope and deliverables should be embedded in the plan.
 Whether dealing with multiple silos at an organization or one political team, revisiting the vision is the only way to maintain a realistic pace for the project while driving towards the common goal.

 The plan should encompass the right resources needed to execute it.
 When building the plan, it is vital to consider the team (and a mitigation strategy should anything change).
 One cannot happen without the other.